 Budget-to-zero works like the old envelope budgeting system, which entails taking your paycheck and assigning dollars (a budget) for all your monthly required expenses (like rent or mortgage, car payment), variable expenses (e.g., food, eating out, entertainment, clothing), and future expenses (e.g., car insurance, holiday gifts, subscriptions.)

 To get started with YNAB, you simply connect your YNAB account to your checking, savings, and credit accounts.
 YNAB will pull in your balance and all your current transactions.
 Note: YNAB is only tracking your transactions.
-You, nor anyone else, cannot deposit or withdraw money using YNAB.
+You cannot, nor can anyone else, deposit or withdraw money using YNAB.
+It simply manages your transactions.

 Here’s an example of how budgeting works in YNAB.
 Let’s say your monthly income is $3,000 per month.
-You will need to set up categories for all your recurring and potential expenses.
+You will need to set up categories for all your recurring and variable expenses.

 Categories and category groups might include: Monthly Expenses, Groceries, Fast Food, Entertainment, Auto/Travel, Home Maintenance, Savings, etc.

-Without going into too much details about my finances, my YNAB categories are broken down like this.
+Without going into details about my finances, my YNAB categories are broken down like this.

 Savings (about 15% of my income each month)